ZYTao12/dify-whatsapp-bot/README.md

    - Reference:

      ![Access token and phone number ID](_assets/apikeyandphonenumberid.jpg)

+3.5.
+Find your WhatsApp Business Account ID (WABA ID)
+   - In Meta Business Suite, navigate to WhatsApp Accounts or check the URL when viewing your WhatsApp Business settings.
+   - The WABA ID is a numeric ID (e.g., `123456789012345`) that identifies your WhatsApp Business Account.
+   - You can also find it in the API Setup page or by calling: `https://graph.facebook.com/v24.0/me/businesses?access_token=YOUR_TOKEN`
+   - For developers with a testing account, the WABA ID is next to Phone number ID under WhatsApp -> API Setup -> Send and receive message.
+   - This ID is required for the `send_template` tool to fetch your approved message templates.

 4. Configure the webhook in Meta to point to this plugin
    - In WhatsApp > Configuration, set: